Using the Past Progressive Verb

 Some people refer to the progressive tenses as the continuous tenses; they are the same thing.

-In this lesson, you will concentrate on the past progressive, used to convey an action that was in progress at a particular time in the past.
+In this lesson, you will concentrate on the past progressive, which conveys an action that was in progress at a particular time in the past.

 Tim was reading when I got home.